gjheij/fmriproc/doc/source/bash.rst

       --ap|--pa|--lr|--rl Specifies the phase-encoding direction for the BOLD run.
 The phase-encoding for the FMAP will be automatically inverted.
-This flag can be specified to be a bit more flexible than using the PE_DIR_BOLD-variable in the setup file --no_lpi            do not reorient files to LPI.
+This flag can be specified to be a bit more flexible than using the PE_DIR_BOLD-variable in the setup file --no-lpi            do not reorient files to LPI.
 If you want to use NORDIC or use fMRIprep's out- puts on more raw data, I'd advise you to reorient to LPI and to NOT use this flag.
 This flag is mainly here because it can take some time with big files which slows down debugging.
       --sge               submit individual subjects to cluster as call_parrec2nii can take a while..
       --phys              run only physiology conversion
-      --skip_tr           do not overwrite the TR in the header during call_bids.
+      --skip-tr           do not overwrite the TR in the header during call_bids.
 Generally not recom- mended, but exists for debugging purposes.

     Example: